Provable Accelerated Convergence of Nesterov's Momentum for Deep ReLU Neural Networks: Introduction

-In addition, showing an accelerated convergence rate under only the PL condition has been a long-standing difficulty.
-For the Heavy Ball method, Danilova et al. \citep{danilova2018nonmonotone} established a linear convergence rate under the PL condition, but no acceleration is shown without assuming strong convexity.
-Wang et al. \citep{wang2022provable} proved an accelerated convergence rate; yet, the authors assume the $\lambda^{\star}$-\textsc{average out} condition, which cannot always be easily justified for neural networks.
-To the best of our knowledge, any proof of convergence for Nesterov's momentum under the PL condition in non-convex settings is currently missing.
-In the continuous limit, acceleration is proved in a limited scenario \citep{apodopoulos2022convergence}, and the analysis does not easily extend to the discrete case \citep{wang2022provable, shi2022understanding}.
-Finally, Yue et al. \citep{yue2022lower} shows that gradient descent already achieves an optimal convergence rate for functions satisfying smoothness and the PL condition.
-This suggests that, to prove the acceleration of momentum methods on a wider class of neural networks, we need to leverage properties beyond the PL condition.
+Showing acceleration under only the PL condition has been a long-standing difficulty.
+For the Heavy Ball method, \cite{danilova2018nonmonotone} established a linear convergence rate under the PL condition, but no acceleration is shown without assuming strong convexity. \cite{wang2022provable} proved an accelerated convergence rate; yet, the authors assume the $\lambda^{\star}$-\textsc{average out} condition, which cannot be easily justified for complicated objectives like neural networks.
+To our knowledge, the convergence proof for Nesterov's momentum under the PL condition in non-convex settings is currently missing.
+In the continuous limit, acceleration is proved in a limited scenario \citep{apodopoulos2022convergence}, which does not easily extend to the discrete case \citep{shi2022understanding}.
+Finally, \cite{yue2022lower} shows that gradient descent already achieves an optimal convergence rate for functions satisfying smoothness and the PL condition.
+This suggests that we need to leverage properties beyond the PL condition to prove the acceleration of momentum methods in a broader class of neural networks.

-Based on prior work \citep{liu2020Loss} that shows over-parameterized systems are essentially non-convex in any neighborhood of the global minimum, we aim at developing a relaxation to the (strong) convexity that is suitable for such systems and enables the momentum methods to achieve acceleration.
+Based on prior work \citep{liu2020Loss} that shows over-parameterized systems are essentially non-convex in any neighborhood of the global minimum, we aim at developing a relaxation to the (strong) convexity in the non-convex setting that enables the momentum methods to achieve acceleration.
 In particular, we consider the minimization of a new class of objectives:

+where $f$ satisfies the strong convexity with respect to $\bfx$, among other assumptions (c.f., Assumption \ref{asump:strong_cvx}-\ref{asump:universal_opt}).
+Intuitively, our construction assumes that the parameter space can be partitioned into two sets, and only one of the two sets enjoys rich properties, such as strong convexity.
+In this paper, we focus on Nesterov's momentum since it has been shown in a recent work that the Heavy Ball method cannot achieve acceleration even for smooth and strongly convex functions \citep{goujaud2023provable}.
+Indeed, in previous empirical works, Nesterov's momentum is not only shown to achieve acceleration in neural network training \citep{sutskever2013}, but also demonstrate better performance under large-scale testing than the Heavy Ball method \citep{dahl2023benchmarking}.